Careers in school subjects

 The Graduate Recruitment Company

+If you are considering what career will utilise your maths degree and numeracy skills in a fun, exciting, fast paced environment then have you considered a career in online media and digital advertising?
+Maths, stats, Economics and Science graduates are highly sort after in this field due to the analytical nature of the industry.
 The Graduate Recruitment Company has been successfully placing graduates for over 20 years and can provide maths graduates with a variety of analytical roles within media agencies, publishers, technology companies and Ecommerce businesses.
 The roles are exciting, fast paced and challenging and the companies are lively, fun and provide an excellent work/life balance.
-The Graduate Recruitment Company has excellent relationships within a range of organisations and can help you get the best career within this field so get in touch today!
+The Graduate Recruitment Company has excellent relationships within a range of organisations and can help you get the best career within this field so get in touch today! |

 Operational Research

-Check out our page ‘Who employs Operational Researchers?
+Check out our page ‘Who employs Operational Researchers?‘

 Recruitment Graduate Recruitment Bureau